hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_loops_and_scripts.md

 >   grep -B1 -A2 NNNNNNNNNN $filename > ../other/$filename.badreads.fastq
 > done
 ```
-Now we have used the for loop along with the `>>` redirection symbol to populate one file with all the bad reads in our data set.
+We have used the for loop along with the `>>` redirection symbol to populate one file with all the bad reads in our data set.

 Pretty simple and cool, huh?